JLefortBesnard/poprooms_project/README.md

 Python 3.
 Modules needed: urllib.request, bs4, math, re, pandas, time, numpy, datetime.
 Make sure you downloaded the MRT_gps.txt as well and both the script and the txt file are in the same folder.
-When running the script on you terminal, you should be in that directory.
+When running the script on your terminal, you should be in that directory.
 You also need an internet connection.

 More information: https://losangebleu.site/English_blogposts/blogposts_html/poprooms.php